-Mirasol signed an option to purchase agreement for 5,700 ha claims from a privately-owned mining company and consolidated the large prospective Sascha-Marcelina property under one company for the first time.
+In 2019, Mirasol signed an option to purchase agreement for 5,700 ha claims from a privately-owned mining company and consolidated the large prospective Sascha-Marcelina property under one company for the first time.

-Following this consolidation, Mirasol has completed an integrated interpretation of district-scale exploration data sets collected prior to 2009.
+Following this consolidation, Mirasol completed an integrated interpretation of district-scale exploration data sets collected prior to 2009.
 Anomalous rock chip Au+Ag assays and Aster satellite alteration anomalies define a 16.5 x 4.0 km (65 km2) “footprint” to the district, showing a large-scale, zoned alteration system characteristic of a large LSE Au+Ag system.
 Five, multi-kilometre long, mineralized vein and silicified breccia trends have been recognized to date across the consolidated district.
 The trends traverse the Pellegrini Silica Cap, or outcrop through post-mineral gravel and basalt cover that surrounds the Silica Cap.

 Interpretation of mapped volcanic and sedimentary stratigraphy, Au+Ag and multi-element geochemistry and alteration mineralogy shows that different levels of the epithermal system outcrop across the district, exposing what are interpreted to be different levels of the mineralized column of an LSE Au+Ag system.